 Another fun exercise that seniors can consider is dancing.
 It is a whole-body exercise that engages the entire muscle and bones.
 It is suitable for the heart and can increase your strength, helping with coordination and balance.

 Simply learning and remembering your dance steps engages the brain, which reduces the risk of dementia.
 In addition, dancing keeps the heart active and burns calories.
-For adults with incontinence issues, most absorbent adult diapers will help with this.
+Most absorbent adult diapers will help with this for adults with incontinence issues.